lcnr/wherever/README.md

 # wherever

-A safe list where elements can be stored anywhere.
+A list where elements can be stored anywhere.

 This crate only depends on `core` and does not have any dependency.